-Rooftop Air Conditioners
+Rooftop Van Air Conditioners

 One of the biggest draw backs with these units is the footprint.
-They take up a lot of rooftop space that could be used for other things like solar panels. rooftop deck or storage.
-In addition, they add a lot of height and weight to the roof which is definitely not ideal.
+They take up a lot of rooftop space that could be used for other things like solar panels, rooftop deck or storage.
+In addition, they add a lot of height and weight to the roof which is not ideal.

 To be fair there are some rooftop AC units that have recently come out designed to run on 12v or 24v.
 These units are much more efficient, lower profile, but expensive(2-5K).
 Don’t worry we will have a look at them in more detail below.

-DC Split Air Conditioner
+DC Mini Split Van Air Conditioner